CSCI-GA-2820-FA24-003/products/README.md

 ├── test_cli_commands.py   - test suite for the CLI
 ├── test_models.py         - test suite for business models
 └── test_routes.py         - test suite for service routes

+The operations to test the Products URL are documented in the products.feature file located in the features folder.
+Additionally, the API documentation can be accessed through the provided URL in the application interface.

 ```

 ## License